Fatherhood | Jesse & Noah Bergland

 Now that I’m out, I’m learning to be a father again.
 I talked about this in my last post, Resilient.
 After the initial excitement of my coming home wore off, I was struggling to adjust.

 I was invading my daughter’s personal space and she felt uncomfortable.
-Where I was looking for love and approval from my daughter, I was met with cold resistance.
+When I was looking for love and approval from my daughter, I was met with cold resistance.
 Once again I was thinking about me, not her.

 With the help and advice from my friend Nate, mom, sister, and brother, I was able to overcome this early hurdle.
 I learned I had to be patient and allow my daughter to adjust to her new world with her dad.